Is Strength Training Important ?

 Many more reasons to say YES for Strength training

-Cardio burns calories only while you are doing it.
-Whereas strength training not only builds muscle but muscles burn calories 24/7, even when you’re sleeping, just sitting on the couch watching TV and doing nothing .
+Cardio burns calories only while you’re doing it, whereas strength training helps build muscle and muscle burns calories 24/7, even when you’re sleeping, relaxing on the couch, watching TV, or doing nothing at all.

-So if one wants long-term fat loss to keep yourself fit and feel lighter on your feet, you need muscle.
+So, if you want long-term fat loss, to stay fit, and feel lighter on your feet, you need muscle.

 2. Hormonal Benefits